INDUSTRIAL CHEMICALS – POSSIBLE CARCINOGEN (IARC 2B)

 DSL = domestic substance list

-1,4-dioxane was not included in other Canadian government chemical listings reviewed.
+1,4-dioxane was not included in other Canadian government guidelines, standards, or chemical listings reviewed.

 Historically, 1,4-dioxane was used to stabilize a chemical called 1,1,1-trichloroethane (TCA).
 TCA use was limited in the US in 1996 due to its ozone-depleting properties, making 1,4-dioxane use for this purpose no longer significant.